vctfence/scrapbee/AUTOMATION.md

 }
 ```

-Let's write a function, that will allow to create such commands with one line of code.
+Let's write a function that will allow to create such commands with one line of code.

 ```js
 /**